github-ec/WordStorage/README.md

 The WordStorage Class makes it easy to handle arrays with words stored in the flash memory of an ESP32 or an AVR controller such as an Arduino UNO or NANO.

-The words have to be listed in a separate file with the following structure
+The words can be listed in a separate file or included in the main sketch with the following structure
 ```cpp
 #pragma once
 #include <Arduino.h>